qwell/disorder-in-the-court/README.md

 - **[Catalis - CMS360](#catalis-–-cms360)** is used in Georgia, Mississippi, Ohio, and Tennessee.
 Catalis is a "government solutions" company that provides a wide array[^1] of public record, payment, and regulatory/compliance platforms.
 - **[Henschen & Associates - CaseLook](#henschen--associates-–-caselook)** is used in Ohio.
 Henschen & Associates did not respond after multiple reports, however the vulnerability has been fixed.
 - **[Tyler Technologies - Court Case Management Plus](#tyler-technologies-–-court-case-management-plus)** is used in Georgia.
-In February, 2022 a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.
+In February 2022, a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.
 - Five platforms used by individual courts in Florida -- **[Brevard County](#brevard-county-florida)**, **[Hillsborough County](#hillsborough-county-florida)**, **[Lee County](#lee-county-florida)**, **[Monroe County](#monroe-county-florida)**, and **[Sarasota County](#sarasota-county-florida)** -- are each presumed to be developed "in-house"[^2] by the county court.
 - _Note: Additional platforms from other vendors that are known to be vulnerable will be included in future disclosures._